commercetools/sphere-fedora/README.md

 This is a fully functional example web store for the [SPHERE.IO](http://sphere.io) PaaS.

+:warning: This template is built based on the [SPHERE Play SDK](https://github.com/commercetools/sphere-play-sdk) that is now deprecated! :warning:
+If you are looking for a template built using the new [SPHERE JVM SDK](https://github.com/sphereio/sphere-jvm-sdk) please have a look at [Sunrise](https://github.com/commercetools/sphere-sunrise) instead.

 ## Live demo
 Visit a live demo of SPHERE.io fedora store at [fedora.sphere.io](http://fedora.sphere.io/).